jack3898/discord-yt-bot/README.md

 ## How do I contribute?

 At the moment this is a small project and it's just been me developing it at the moment, so contributing guidelines and repository settings have not been finalised for contributions!
 So just raise an issue, submit a PR or get in touch if you want more information. :) I won't blame you for missing some details.

+## Future plans

+After MVP, I will look into adding shuffling,

+I know React quite well, so after I have reached the MVP milestone, I may create a modern web UI to provide more features.
+Slash commands can only go so far, and I have made the mistake of making the bot too advanced for its own good (i.e. controlling the bot with buttons in the chat, works great until the interaction expires in Discord's API!)